How to Master the Close Grip Bench Press for Bigger Triceps?

 Best Close-Grip Bench Press Substitutes

 What is a good close grip bench press alternative?
-If you want to mix up your training or simply don’t have a barbell handy, grab some dumbbells.
+If you would like to mix up your training or simply don’t have a barbell handy, grab some dumbbells.
 At first glance, it might seem harder because each arm has to work independently and control the movement separately.
-But precisely because of that, you engage your muscles even more and gain better stabilization.
+But precisely for that reason, you engage your muscles even more and gain better stabilization.

 Begin with the dumbbells raised above you, arms straight, elbows locked so that your shoulders, elbows, and wrists are aligned.
 Slowly lower the dumbbells in a controlled manner until your arms are roughly parallel to the floor (or even a bit lower if you feel flexible and comfortable).